jakegodsall/notion-dashboard/README.md

    ```

 4. Configure the app:
-   - Add your Notion API credentials and database configurations to `src/config/notion.config.yml`.
+   - Add your Notion API credentials and database configurations to the `src/config/notion.config.yml` file.

 ---